jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**October 26, 2024**_
+Last month, there has been news that the US DOJ has sued Google for monopoly.
+The result of this case will be important.

 _**October 23, 2024**_
 Economic projections are mixed.
 Some bank's economists think the world's growth will be hindered by regional conflicts and war, while other banks think that there is still room for S&P to grow in the next decade.